Anon (album)

 Anon (stylised as -Anon.) is the fourth studio album by Australian rock band Hands Like Houses, released on 12 October 2018 by UNFD and Hopeless Records.
 It was produced by Colin Brittain, Mike Green, Alex Prieto, and Erik Ron at Steakhouse Studios in Hollywood.

+This is the last album to feature founding vocalist Trenton Woodley before his departure in July 2023.

 Background

 Anon is a quasi-concept album that ventures beyond the band's personal experiences.
 Hands Like Houses wanted to tell a different kind of narrative with their fourth album, wanting to tell the stories of other people through their music, ranging from a tale of self discovery, to relationships or politics.
 It was made to be relatable to anyone who listened to it.

 Promotion and singles

 The album's first single, "Overthinking", was also released on 26 July 2018.
 The single's accompanying music video was also released on the same day.
 The album's second single, "Monster", was released on 13 August with its accompanying music video being released a day later.
 Their third single of the album, "Sick", was released on 22 January 2019, alongside its accompanying music video.

 Hands Like Houses performed a national six-date tour to promote the album for February 2019.
 They played across the major capital cities.
 Playing as support for the band was Ocean Grove, Endless Heights, and RedHook.